marcorensch/nxd-manuals/docs/imagnifier/tutorials/dynamic-source.md

 ### Create a custom field for the zoomed image (optional)

 We now click on Save in the upper left corner, the new field is now displayed in the overview.
-If we now want to have the possibility to define a second picture (for the HiRes in the article we just click on New again in the upper left corner.
-Again, we select the field type Media and give the field a name to identify the field later.
+If we now want to have the possibility to define a second picture (for the HiRes image) we just click on **New** once more to create another Field of type Media.
+Just name it "HiRes Image" to identify it later.

 ## Create a new module instance of the iMagnifier